pipeline-etl/pipeline.common/README.md

 Contributing
 ------------

-Pipeline.Interfaces is an Open Source, community-driven project.
+Pipeline.Common is an Open Source, community-driven project.
 Join by contributing code or documentation.

-If you encounter any issues when using Pipeline.Interfaces you can report them [on github][4]
+If you encounter any issues when using Pipeline.Common you can report them [on github][4]

 About Us
 --------